-Effective for the 2015–2016 academic year, North Park University will no longer require proof of insurance coverage for our full-time undergraduate or part-time Seminary students.
-There may be additional coverage requirements for student athletes.
+Effective for the 2015–2016 academic year, North Park University will no longer require proof of insurance coverage for our domestic full-time undergraduate or part-time Seminary students.
+International students will continue to be required to have health insurance as a condition of their visas, etc. There may be additional coverage requirements for student athletes.

 The current North Park University Health Insurance Plan, administered by the University and Associated Insurance Plans International (AIP), will not be renewed for the 2015–2016 academic year, and there will no longer be an insurance plan billed through North Park.
 For those currently covered by AIP, coverage will end on August 31, 2015.
 If you have any questions about your existing 2014–2015 benefits, please contact AIP directly by phone at (800) 452-5772 or via email.